Mood-boosting, energy-pumping vitamins and supplements

 It’s been many weeks and unless you are a key-worker – we applaud you – then you have probably only been out of your home for key essentials like food and your daily exercise.
 This simpler, pared-down existence, may now be affecting your mood, bringing an almost fogginess to everything you do.
 Neuroscientists say that the reason stems from the wear and tear on our bodies when living in a constant state of stress response, the ‘fight, flight or flee mode’, which is, quite frankly, draining.

-Here are the 6 best vitamins and supplements to help you combat stress in 'lockdown' plus... a reminder of all those super foods that can really help boost your mood.
+Here are our 6 favourite vitamins and supplements to help you combat stress and a reminder of all those super foods that can really help boost your mood.

 Vitamin B Complex